Revive our hearts,

 Christian is the General Secretary of the IFES movement in Austria (ÖSM).
 Before working as a high school teacher (Biology and Spanish), Christian worked in forestry and as a ski instructor, and studied Theology in Vienna .
 Together with his wife Salomé (from Spain) and their three children, Christian lives in Salzburg, in the heart of the Alps.
 He loves working with students and has a heart for global mission.

-Sarah serves as Revive Program Director and is the Evangelism Training Coordinator for IFES Europe.
+Sarah serves as Director of Revive Europe and is the Evangelism Training Coordinator for IFES Europe.

 Included in Christianity Today’s “33 Under 33” Christian leaders to watch, she also served as Chair of the Lausanne Younger Leaders Gathering 2016.